Goblin Market: Interpretation

 The poem has inspired disparate interpretations.
 James Antoniou wrote in his 2020 Canberra Times article that "while the sheer lusciousness of the goblins' 'sugar-baited words' undercuts the moral [of restraint and sisterly love], the strange contradictions of the story itself repel any easy allegorical readings."

 Critics in the late 1970s viewed the poem as an expression of Rossetti's feminist and homosexual politics.
 Some critics suggest the poem is about feminine sexuality and its relation to Victorian social mores.
 In addition to its clear allusions to Adam and Eve, forbidden fruit, and temptation, there is much in the poem that seems overtly sexual, such as when Lizzie, going to buy fruit from the goblins, considers her dead friend Jeanie, "Who should have been a bride; / But who for joys brides hope to have / Fell sick and died", and lines like, "She sucked their fruit globes fair or red"; and "Lizzie uttered not a word; / Would not open lip from lip / Lest they should cram a mouthful in; / But laughed in heart to feel the drip / Of juice that syruped all her face, / And lodged in dimples of her chin, / And streaked her neck which quaked like curd."

 The poem's attitude toward this temptation seems ambiguous, since the happy ending offers the possibility of redemption for Laura, while typical Victorian portrayals of the "fallen woman" ended in the fallen woman's death.
 Rossetti volunteered at Highgate Penitentiary for fallen women shortly after composing Goblin Market in the spring of 1859.

-Some critics believe that some feminist interpretations of the work ignore an anti-semitic aspect of the poem.
+Some critics believe that some feminist interpretations of the work ignore an antisemitic aspect of the poem.
 The critic Cynthia Scheinberg believes the Goblins to be "Hebraic", anti-semitic and anti-Judaic characters that the tested Christian sisters Laura and Lizzie must face in order to transition into wholesome and complete young women.